aftabtoalam/india-vc-list/README.md

 ## A request before you use this

 - Don't mass-email the whole list.
-Personalize your outreach — a generic blast will hurt you more than help.
+Personalize your outreach, a generic blast will hurt you more than help.
 - If an investor listed here wants to be removed or corrected, open an issue and it'll be handled right away.
 - Being on this list isn't an endorsement of anyone by the maintainer, it's just a directory.